 - 1. Housing required for the pursuance of agriculture, horticulture, or forestry, or the management of a business for which a countryside location is essential; - 2.
-Restoration or replacement of houses which are still substantially intact, provided the restored/replacement house is of acomparable size to the original; - 3.
+Restoration or replacement of houses which are still substantially intact, provided that the restored/replacement house is of a suitable size and design; - 3.
 Conversion or restoration of non-domestic farm buildings to residential use, including the sensitive redevelopment of redundant farm steadings; - 4.
 Appropriate infill development; - 5.
 Limited enabling development to secure the restoration of historic buildings or structures; or - 6.
-Small, privately owned gypsy/traveller sites which comply with Policy HSG08.
+Small, privately owned gypsy traveller sites which comply with Policy HC09.

-Detailed guidance on the application of these criteria will be contained in Supplementary Guidance SG01 'Development in the Countryside'.
-Proposals will be subject to a rigorous assessment of their impact on the rural environment, having particular regard to policies protecting natural heritage and the historic environment.
+Detailed guidance on the application of these criteria will be contained in Supplementary Guidance \$G01 Development in the Countryside.